 Since 2010 the charity has been freeing survivors from laboratory experiments, senior and special needs animals from shelters, and victims of horrific abuse from around the world.

-No matter what the condition, the location, or the expense, the Rescue and Freedom Project stands at the ready to rescue, rehabilitate, and repeat.
+No matter what the condition, the location, or the expense, Beagle Freedom Project stands at the ready to rescue, rehabilitate, and repeat.

 “Our mission is to help animals suffering in captivity

 Beagle Freedom Project is a dynamic and organic charitable rescue experience!

 Started in 2004 as the Los Angeles based ARME (Animal Rescue, Media, and Education) the small charity served hundreds of shelter animals in Southern California, quickly building a reputation as the team to call for senior and special needs animals.

 In December of 2010, a California research laboratory reached out to ARME asking if it could take in two “experimentally-spent” beagles (their term… not ours).
 Never saying no, the ARME team picked up the two survivors.
 The video of the two beagles taking their first steps of freedom, touching the grass, seeing the sky, and being able to finally play went viral and thus was born the Beagle Freedom Project.

 Over the course of the last five years, Beagle Freedom Project became a global rescue phenomenon and the worldwide leader in saving animals from research experiments.
 Well over 1000 animals (mostly beagles) have been saved from laboratories in 36 states and 8 countries.